Skip to Content

 It depends on what you're looking for, but the great thing about Thailand is that it offers everything!

 Bangkok is the ultimate destination.
 We have a terrific gay scene.
-It's also very real, messy, exciting and crazy!
-Whether you're looking for crazy parties, luxury spas, beautiful temples or world-class shopping malls, Bangkok ticks all the boxes.
+It's also very real, messy, exciting, and crazy!
+Whether you're looking for crazy parties, luxury spas, beautiful temples, or world-class shopping malls, Bangkok ticks all the boxes.
+I also love the wide range of gay restaurants we have in Bangkok.

-I also love Chiang Mai because it is surrounded by mountains and stunning scenery, which is perfect for hiking, mountain biking and clean air living!
+I also love Chiang Mai because it is surrounded by mountains and stunning scenery, which is perfect for hiking, mountain biking, and clean-air living!
 I try to come here every few months to “detox”.
-And a bonus, Chiang Mai also has a cool (albeit small) gay scene to check out with hangouts like “Adam's Apple” and “Secrets Bar”.
+As a bonus, Chiang Mai also has a cool (albeit small) gay scene to check out with hangouts like “Adam's Apple” and “Secrets Bar”.

 Handsome Thai guy on the beach in Phuket

-Saroj getting his dose of his Vitamin Sea at the Patong gay beach in Phuket
+Saroj getting his dose of his Vitamin Sea at Patong gay beach in Phuket

 I love Railey Beach in Krabi.
 The landscape surrounding it is unique and so picturesque, with striking limestone cliff formations around it.
 It is cut off from the mainland because of the large cliff formations so you can only access it via a 20-minute boat ride.
 I've yet to see any other place in the world that is like Railey Beach.